tuklu/1Password_Utility/README.md

 if username and password:
     print(f"Username: {username}")
     print(f"Password: {password}")
     # ...
-Use the credentials in your script
+Use the credentials in your script 🎉
 else:
-    print("Failed to retrieve credentials.")
+    print("Failed to retrieve credentials.") 😕
 ```
-## Important:
+## Important:⚠️

 Make sure you have the 1Password CLI (op) installed and configured correctly before using this package.
 Handle the retrieved credentials securely within your scripts.
-Avoid printing them to the console or storing them in plain text.
+Avoid printing them to the console or storing them in plain text. 🛡️

-## Contributing
+## Contributing 🤝
 Contributions are welcome!
 Please feel free to submit pull requests or open issues if you find any bugs or have suggestions for improvements.

-## License
+## License 📄
 This project is licensed under the MIT License - see the LICENSE file for details.